 This trip is also unquestionably the best in the world for the almost mythical Magenta Petrel and we could even see the extremely rare Chatham Petrel.
 A trip I cannot recommend highly enough.

 Future trips planned

-I have plans for a number of new and exciting seabird trips in the coming years and if you are interested in being updated when these are finalised, please contact me via the contacts page or advise WildWings.
+I have plans for a number of new and exciting seabird trips in the coming years and if you are interested in being updated when these are finalised, please contact me via the contacts page.
 Locations I am hoping to visit include an expedition to the Marquesas (French Polynesia) to look for the recently rediscovered 'lineata' storm-petrel, a voyage around the islands of Mauritius, Rodrigues and Reunion with the principle target being to look for the poorly known Mascarene Petrel, a trip through the southern Indian Ocean islands including Kerguelen, St Paul and Amsterdam, and a pelagic trip to the Chatham Islands off New Zealand for Magenta and Chatham Petrels.
-The intention is also to return to Vanuatu and Fiji in 2019/2020 to look for Vanuatu and Fiji Petrels, birds I was lucky enough to see whilst guiding for Heritage Expeditions in April 2014.
+The intention is also to return to Vanuatu and Fiji at some point to look for Vanuatu and Fiji Petrels, birds I was lucky enough to see whilst guiding for Heritage Expeditions in April 2014.

 Two of the classic species of the southern Indian Ocean and endemic to this region, Black-faced Sheathbill (left) and Amsterdam Albatross (right)